Sangdol/vimrc/README.md

 This is the structure of normal mode mappings.
 This is used to structurally manage mappings and easily find empty slots for new mappings.
 This is not an exhaustive list.

-The `:map` or the [Fzf :Maps command](https://github.com/junegunn/fzf.vim#commands) can be used to search the current mappings as well.
+The the [Fzf :Maps command](https://github.com/junegunn/fzf.vim#commands) and the [which-key plugin](https://github.com/folke/which-key.nvim) can be used to search the details of the current mappings.

 ### Ctrl